 |21-29||1.5%||Dollar-for-dollar match on employee contributions up to 5%||6.5%||11.5%|

 The SRA Plan is similar to the Matching Plan.
 The primary differences are that the SRA allows employee contributions only and that the in-service withdrawal options are different (see Accessing Your Money for more information).

 Limit on Contributions to the SRA Plan

-As of January 1, 2018, contribution elections to the SRA are limited to 75% of standard gross pay per pay period.
-That limitation applies to SRA contribution elections made in either percent or dollar format.
+Contribution elections to the SRA are limited to 75% of standard gross pay per pay period.

 Employees Eligible for the Basic and Matching Plans

 If your position is eligible for the Basic and Matching Plans, you would use the SRA Plan if you want to make retirement savings contributions of more than 5%.
 The first 5% would go into your Matching Plan, and the remainder would go into your SRA Plan.

 Employees Ineligible for the Basic and Matching Plans

 If your position is ineligible for the Basic and Matching Plan, you still have full access to the SRA Plan.
 The SRA Plan offers you tax-advantaged payroll contributions to save for retirement, access to a large list of investment options, and access to retirement plan counseling, educational resources, and other applicable services offered by TIAA and Vanguard.